jojobobby/Cosmic-Realms/README.md

 Known Issues (I don't feel like looking into & you should if you want to use this source.)
 --------

--Conditional Effects do not display on Players but only on Enemies. //"Damage" GameObject.as
+-Conditional Effects do not display their condition above player head, instead only shows icon. //"Damage" GameObject.as

--Fps lag whenever you move your mouse around.
-Use Adobe Scout to assist in this fix. //"attemptAttackAngle" in MapUserInput.as
+-Fps drops. //"attemptAttackAngle" in MapUserInput.as

--Remove Moon Closing becuase it is not done yet. //Moon.cs
+-Moon Closing feature is not finished, should be removed unless you'll be building upon it. //Moon.cs

--Fix TQ command not working. //RankedCommands.cs "Tq"
+-Tq command has some issues when being used in realm. //RankedCommands.cs "Tq"

--Fix Chat Scaling to 0 on default. - I should have fixed this but i cannot test.
+-Chat scaling is set to 0 by default. - I should have fixed this but i cannot test.